microsoft/DeepSpeedExamples/deepnvme/file_access/README.md

-# Using DeepNVMe to implement simple file operations  CPU/GPU tensors
+# Using DeepNVMe to implement simple file reads and writes of CPU/GPU tensors

 This folder contains examples illustrating how to use DeepNVMe to implement simple file operations that involve moving raw data bytes between persistent storage and CPU/GPU tensors.
 For each file operation, we provide an implementation using Python I/O functionality, and a DeepNVMe implementation using CPU bounce buffer and NVIDIA GPUDirect Storage (GDS) as appropriate.